okram2k/ReviewTrackers/README.md

 ### Usage

 Upon loading on the landing screen a user can click on each of the review boxes to open up more details about that review.
 On the review details page a user can press the return arrow to return to the main list, or press the pencil button to open an edit interface.
-The edit interface has a space for the user to add their response as well as a cancel or save button.
+The edit interface has a space for the user to add their response and their name as well as a cancel or save button.
 The response is only saved if the user hits the save button, if cancel or return are pressed first the response is not saved.

 ## Technology